 Ian Kappos is an up and coming fantasy and horror writer.
 He served as editor of the now retired Blue Monday Press.
 His short story “The Leper Colony,” was published in the Neon literary journal.

 Pravic Magazine is a new grammar for science fiction, named after a fictional language in Ursula K. Leguin’s The Dispossessed.
-Pravic is edited by Nathanial K. Miller and David Gill.
+Pravic is edited by Jason Miller and David Gill.
 Ms. Leguin herself described the magazine as “brave, handsome, and intelligent.”
 Pravic will be planning a science fiction extravaganza every two months.
 Stay tuned for more information.

 Pravic Magazine Science Fiction Extravaganza